A Basic Overview of Barefoot Running and its Benefits

 NOTE: In the video, you may see that many of the runners are not landing forefoot first.
 That is because this is a clinic for beginners.
 Landing heel first is a hard habit to break.

-Read more about how barefoot running can help symptoms of plantar fasciitis.
+Read more about how minimalist running can help symptoms of plantar fasciitis.

 If you would like further information about minimalist running, or if you’re interested in speaking with us, please go to our website,http://www.wakeforestchiropractic.com.
 If you would like to make an appointment, please get in contact with us by calling 919-562-0302.
 We would be happy to hear from you.
 Thank you.